 Question #4: Are the proposed athletic field upgrades going to be part of taxpayer expense?

 Answer: We are trying NOT to make them part of taxpayer expense.
-In late August/Early September, 2019 we will be launching the "Gorham Pride" Athletic Capital Campaign.
+In late Early October, 2019 we will be launching the "Gorham Pride" Athletic Capital Campaign.
 The goal of this campaign will be to raise significant funds towards the proposed athletic field upgrades such as synthetic fields, new lights, new bleachers, etc. (please see Athletic Capital Campaign Page on the right for more detail).

 Question #5: Why is this a locally funded project?
 Couldn't we apply to get a state-funded project instead?